James 'Jim' Ebben, former longtime Edgewood College president, dies

 Under his leadership, the college constructed a new library, science center, humanities building, dormitory and renovated the Edgedome to allow NCAA competition for the first time, the college said.

-Ebben was married to his wife, Marilyn Ebben, for 57 years, and the couple had three children and nine grandchildren, according to his obituary.
+Ebben was married to Marilyn Ebben for 57 years, and the couple had three children and nine grandchildren, according to his obituary.

 “He loved his grandchildren and his children,” Hopkins said.
 “If there was something he was most proud of, I would say that was it.”